 Where additional resources may help expand a project's scope or outcome, States, Tribes, and local communities are encouraged to identify and leverage other public and private funding sources to be used in conjunction with AMLER Program funding.
-In particular, States and Tribes are encouraged to review opportunities for leveraging funds and other resources made available by other Federal offices, such as the Appalachian Regional Commission (ARC) and the Economic Development Administration (EDA), and the Economic Commission (IWG).
-1- While matching funds are not required to be eligible for AMLER financial assistance, OSMRE recommends that State and Tribal programs encourage applicants to leverage other public and private resources or to provide in-kind contributions, to demonstrate project viability and broader stakeholder buy-in.
-The IWG has established a "clearinghouse" for Federal programs that offer financial support to coal-impacted communities.
+In particular, States and Tribes are encouraged to review opportunities for leveraging funds and other resources made available by other Federal offices, such as the Appalachian Regional Commission (ARC) and the Economic Development Administration (EDA).
+While matching funds are not required to be eligible for AMLER financial assistance, OSMRE recommends that State and Tribal programs encourage applicants to leverage other public and private resources or to provide in-kind contributions, to demonstrate project viability and broader stakeholder buy-in.
 A non-exhaustive list of examples of funding combinations includes:

 - AMLER \$ + Private \$ Additional funds could demonstrate economic and community development associated with an AML site.
 States and Tribes are solely fiscally responsible for tracking and monitoring the FY 2024 AMLER direct payment and any other additional private funding source(s) for the project. - AMLER \$ + AML \$ Monies will need to be tracked separately.
 OSMRE's existing account structure can accommodate tracking of the AML portion which States and Tribes must ensure appropriate alignment of these expenditures.
-States and Tribes are also solely fiscally responsible for tracking and monitoring the FY 2024 AMLER payment portion. - AMLER \$ + Infrastructure Investment and Jobs Act (IIJABipartisan Infrastructure Law (BIL; Pub.
+States and Tribes are also solely fiscally responsible for tracking and monitoring the FY 2024 AMLER payment portion. - AMLER \$ + Infrastructure Investment and Jobs Act (IIJA; Pub.
 L. No. 117-58) AML \$2 Monies will need to be tracked separately.
-OSMRE's existing account structure can accommodate tracking of the BIL_IIJA portion which States and Tribes must ensure appropriate alignment of these expenditures.
+OSMRE's existing account structure can accommodate tracking of the IIJA portion which States and Tribes must ensure appropriate alignment of these expenditures.
 States and Tribes are also solely fiscally responsible for tracking and monitoring the FY 2024 AMLER payment portion. - AMLER \$ + ARC \$ Combining, coordinating, or matching AMLER funds with ARC funds could demonstrate economic and community development associated with an AML site.
-AMLER funds or other
+AMLER funds or other AML funds can be used as matching funds for projects funded by ARC.
+States and Tribes are solely fiscally responsible for tracking and monitoring the FY 2024 AMLER payment and any other additional ARC funding source(s) for the project.

-1 Information about Federal funding opportunities and additional funding and other resources (e.g., technical assistance) can be found at: eda.gov/coal and, arc.gov, and energycommunities.gov.
+1 Information about Federal funding opportunities and additional funding and other resources (e.g., technical assistance) can be found at: eda.gov/coal and arc.gov.

-2 The BIL-IIJA authorized and appropriated \$11.293 billion for deposit into the AML Fund, of which \$10.873 billion will be distributed as grants to eligible States and Tribes on an equal annual basis (approximately \$725 million a year) over a 15-year period beginning in FY 2022.
+2 The IIJA authorized and appropriated \$11.293 billion for deposit into the AML Fund, of which \$10.873 billion will be distributed as grants to eligible States and Tribes on an equal annual basis (approximately \$725 million a year) over a 15-year period beginning in FY 2022.